 Training for Directors and Company Secretary

-All Directors confirmed that they have complied with the Provision C.1.4 on directors’ training.
+All Directors confirmed that they have complied with the training requirements under the Listing Rules.
 During the year, all Directors have participated in continuous professional development by reading materials or attending seminars/briefing sessions to develop and refresh their knowledge and skills and provided records of training to the Company.
 Current Directors have participated in training on the following topics during the year:

 Corporate governance/ updates on laws, rules and regulations Accounting/financial/ management or other expertise